-- Place pie weights on top of the parchment-lined pie crust, filling the shell entirely.
+- Place pie weights atop the parchment-lined pie crust, filling the shell.

-- Place the prepared pie crust in a pre-set oven and bake according to your recipe’s time and temperature.
+- Place the prepared pie crust in a preheated oven and bake according to your recipe’s time and temperature.

 - When finished baking, take the pie crust out of the oven.
-Grab the parchment paper overhang, and lift all of the pie crust’s weights out of the pie crust and into a heat-proof bowl to cool down.
+Using the parchment paper overhang, lift all the pie crust’s weights out of the pie crust and into a heat-proof bowl to cool down.

 - Return the pie crust to the oven.
 If filling the pie crust with a filling that needs to be baked again, bake the pie crust for an additional 5-7 minutes.
 If the pie crust needs to be fully baked, bake for an additional 10-15 minutes.

 - Let the pie crust cool down to room temperature - about 10 to 15 minutes.